martianbandit/Agentic-Coding-Framework/01_AI-RUN/01_AutoPilot.md

 1. **Gather/Confirm Essential Information:**
    - If `projectName`, `projectType`, and `projectObjective` are NOT ALL present in `project_session_state.json` or the user wishes to start over:
      Ask targeted questions to gather essential information for the project description.
 Ensure the first question is about `projectType` if it's missing:
-     - **Type de Projet Principal :** (Ex: "Application Web React", "API Backend Node.js", "Jeu Mobile Unity", "SaaS", "Script Python") - *Cette information est cruciale pour adapter le reste du workflow.*
+     - **Main Project Type:** (Ex: "React Web Application", "Node.js Backend API", "Unity Mobile Game", "SaaS", "Python Script") - *This information is crucial for adapting the rest of the workflow.*
      - App name
      - Description
        - Target users/audience
        - Main problem to solve
        - Key features (3-5 maximum for MVP)
      - Business model (free, subscription, one-time purchase, etc.)
-     - Technological preferences or constraints (si connues à ce stade)
+     - Technological preferences or constraints (if known at this stage)
      - Design/aesthetic preferences
    - If information was loaded from `project_session_state.json`, confirm it (especially `projectType`, `projectName`, `projectObjective`) and ask for any missing details from the list above.
    - **Action:** After gathering/confirming, IMMEDIATELY update `project_session_state.json` with `projectName`, `projectType`, `projectObjective`, and any other collected details.
 Set `currentWorkflowPhase` to "ideaGeneration" and `lastCompletedStep` to "initialInfoGathered".